 Flanked on almost all sides by rice fields, the scenery in Canggu is less developed than the other beach towns.
-The black-sand beaches have more fisherman than bars and visitors will experience a much more laid-back vibe.
-It’s a great place to experience all the things Bali has to offer – beaches, lush rice terraces, and culture.
+The black-sand beaches have more fishermen than bars and visitors will experience a much more laid-back vibe.
+It’s a great place to experience all the things Bali has to offer – beaches, lush rice fields, and culture.

 Best Hostel in Canggu – The Tipsy Gypsy Hostel

 This hostel gets rave reviews from everyone who stays there.
 You’ll quickly feel at home thanks to the friendly owner.
 It’s relatively small with only three 6-bed dorm rooms so you’ll get to know other guests pretty easily.
 It’s a chilled out vibe that likes to hang but not party too hard.
 The location is close to the main area of Canggu but just far enough away where you can still get a good night’s sleep.
 Each bed has a power plug, reading light, privacy curtain, and locker to keep your valuables safe.
 No wonder this one of our top recommendations for where to stay in Bali.View on HostelWorld